 All of our work and our governance is underpinned by listening to as many Forgotten Australians as possible to ensure that we are able to meet the needs of as many people as possible.

-To this end, we are committed to regularly consulting with Forgotten Australians and their families and supporters to hear what is needed, how we are able to help and how we can continue to promote the work of Open Place to make it available to as many Forgotten Australians as possible.
+To this end, we are committed to regularly talking to Forgotten Australians and your families and supporters to hear what you need, how we can help and how we can continue to promote the work of Open Place to make it available to as many Forgotten Australians as possible.

-Much of the consultation happens at social and support groups.
+Much of this consultation happens at social support groups.

-Open Place has an ongoing relationship with Care Leavers of Australia Network (CLAN) and the Alliance for Forgotten Australians (AFA).
+Open Place has an ongoing relationship with the Care Leavers Australasia Network (CLAN) and the Alliance for Forgotten Australians (AFA).
 Both these organisations provide support and advice to Open Place.